ConPaaS-team/conpaas/docs/installation.rst

 to work in this environment.

-The Nutshell VM can be deployed on various virtual environments, not only standard clouds such as OpenNebula, OpenStack and EC2 but also on simpler virtualization tools such as VirtualBox.
+The Nutshell VM can be deployed on various virtual environments, not only standard clouds such as OpenStack and EC2 but also on simpler virtualization tools such as VirtualBox.
 Therefore, it provides a great developing and testing environment for ConPaaS without the need of accessing a cloud.